scieloorg/scielo-manager/docs/dev/attempts-api.rst

 warning::

-  Not all users with valid api token will be able to fetch a POST request, only those with the apropriate privileges.
+  Not all users with a valid api token will be able to fetch a POST request, only those with the apropriate privileges.
+2693-8590 rita

 Parameters: